 “Bimchain’s first step is a Proof of Contribution module, where contributions, agreements, and validations are certified on the blockchain and made part of the Revit BIM model.
 “It is a ‘proof of handshake’ to prove the BIM Manager, the architect, [and others] agreed on the model,” says Gueguen.
 “We believe this will be able to replace the scattered papers-and-signatures process with an indisputable system.”

-To be sure, blockchain is going to make its impact on the AEC industry.
-There’s no doubt about that, and Randall’s article explains why.
-But its impact will be greater and sooner, the sooner this idea of models replacing drawings is jettisoned.
+Blockchain will make its impact on the AEC industry, no doubt, and Randall’s article explains why.
+But its impact will be greater, and sooner, the sooner this idea of models replacing drawings is jettisoned.